-Every parent’s hope is an uncomplicated birth with a healthy outcome for both mother and child.
-One of my most gut wrenching cases involve tragic outcomes for the families.
-Even something that has become as routine as a cesarean birth can end badly for the the mother, child, or both.
+Every parent’s hope is to have an uncomplicated birth with a healthy outcome for both mother and child.
+One of the most gut wrenching injury cases are those that result in the tragic loss of a baby or mom.
+Even a “routine” cesarean birth can end horribly wrong for the mother, child, or both.
 Families are devastated and frankly are never the same.

 Cesarean section births (C-section births, abdominal deliveries), are usually performed if a vaginal delivery poses a risk to the life or health of the mother or baby.
 Factors that would lead a physician to opt for a C-section would include: